LewisIsWorking/PathWarsWiki/Writerside/topics/Rarity-Lock-Status-Tracker.md

 - Archetypes.
 - Equipment.

-## NOT ALL ALLOWED.
+## Might be allowed.

-Not all of the following is allowed to be taken at character creation.
+Some of the following may be allowed, just ask! :)

 Uncommon, rare or unique:
 1. Spells.